 LKBDU is a Grade 12 Mandarin course at a University level.

 What are DU courses?

 DU refers to the Grade level of the courses and the pathway.
 D means it is a grade 12 course and U means it is a university preparation course.

 What is the prerequisite course for LKBDU?

-Prerequisite: LKBCU, Grade 11 Mandarin or Assessment Test
+Prerequisite: LKBCU, Grade 11 Simplified Chinese or Assessment Test